All Episodes

 I understand that.

-This decision's inexplicable to people.
+This decision is inexplicable to people.

 My gosh, what happened here?

-I mean, they here's what happened.
+I mean, here's what happened.

-The Supreme Court, a majority of the Supreme Court found Obamacare unconstitutional.
+The Supreme Court, a majority of the Supreme Court, found Obamacare unconstitutional.

 They found the mandate unconstitutional.

-The chief justice, John Roberts, kicked into activist mode and found a way around that.
+The Chief Justice, John Roberts, kicked into activist mode and found a way around that.

 I don't care if he found a way around it because he was intimidated by Obama or Patrick Leahy or somebody in the media.

-Because I don't think he was.
+I don't care because I don't think he was.

 I think he did what he wanted to do.